 In a letter to the Sahitya Akademi saying, “The Akademi has to stand with writers and uphold the freedom of expression guaranteed by the Constitution of India…”, and, “To writers like me, this is an issue of our basic freedom to live, think and write”, highly acclaimed Malayalam poet and critic K Satchidanandan has resigned from the Akademi’s General Council, Executive Board, and other positions, including Convenorship of the English Advisory Board, and membership of various committees.

-K. Satchidanandan, a member of the Indian Writers’ Forum, is a highly acclaimed Malayalam poet, a translator, and a bilingual critic, scholar, academic and editor.
-For more on the author and his work see www.satchidanandan.com.
+Satchidanandan is also a member of the Indian Writers’ Forum, a translator, scholar, academic and editor.

 The full text of K. Satchidanandan’s letter is reproduced here:

 It is with intense pain that I am writing this letter to you.
 As you are aware, I have been closely associated with the Sahitya Akademi for almost four decades – as a member of the Malayalam Advisory Board, as the Editor of its journal, Indian Literature, as its chief executive for a decade and, later, as a member of its General Council and Executive Board, and the Convener of the English Advisory Board.